CalvinLoke/LearningWithDocker/MongoDB-in-Docker/Bitnami-MongoDB.md

 `sh.enableSharding('testDB')`

 ## Shard the test collection
+Depends on your current deployment, the sharding process will differ depending on whether an existing collection *already has data in it* or is an *empty collection that does not have any data in it*.
+So do check carefully before proceeding.

+### Sharding an empty/new collection
 `sh.shardCollection('testDB.testCollection0', {"field0" : "hashed"} )`

 Note that the parameters `{"field0" : "hashed"}` will be the field used as the shard key.
 It can either be `hashed` `1` for hashed and range based sharding respectively.
 For more information regarding the type of shard key used, please refer to [this](https://docs.mongodb.com/manual/reference/command/shardCollection/#dbcmd.shardCollection).

+It is important that if you wish to populate this collection afterwards, `field0` should be one of the fields for the data that you are going to import.
+For example, if the resulting collection is going to be `books` and you would wish to shard the collection based the `title`, replace `field0` with `title` instead.

+Once this has been done, proceed to import data.
+This can be done using a for-loop or using MongoDB Compass.

+### Sharding an existing collection
+Import some sample/dummy data if needed into `testCollection1` for this demonstration purpose.

+Then create an index for the existing collection

+`db.testCollection1.createIndex({ "field0":"hashed" })`

+`field0` should be one the fields of the collection.
+It is recommended that you chooose something like the name or title of the entires as the index.

+Once this is done, proceed to use

+`sh.shardCollection('testDB.testCollection0', {"field0" : "hashed"} )`

+With modifications to `field0` and `hashed` if required.

 ## Checking the shard distribution (really only works well if you have more than 1 shard in your shard cluster)
 `db.testCollection0.getShardDistribution()`